Rays vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Rays have a record of 1-2.
+- In six games as the favorite over the last 10 matchups, the Rays have a record of 2-4.

-- When it comes to the over/under, the Rays and their opponents are 5-5-0 in their last 10 games.
+- In their last 10 games with a total, the Rays and their opponents are 4-6-0 when it comes to hitting the over.

-- The Rays' previous 10 contests have not had a runline posted by sportsbooks.
+- Sportsbooks have not set a spread for any of the Rays' last 10 games.
+For three games in a row, Tampa Bay and its opponent have finished below the over/under, with the average total established by oddsmakers during that stretch being 8.7 runs.

 Rays Betting Records & Stats

-- Tampa Bay has played as an underdog of +125 or more once this season and lost that game.
+- The Rays have gone 51-24 in games they were listed as the moneyline favorite (winning 68% of those games).

-- The Rays have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.
+- Based on this contest's moneyline, the Rays' implied win probability is 53.5%.

-- Tampa Bay and its opponents have gone over the total this season in 51 of its 91 opportunities.
+- Tampa Bay has had an over/under set by oddsmakers 92 times, and have combined with opponents to go over the total in 51 of those games (51-37-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!